Interview Prep · by talent · Visual Arts

 - Approach:

 - Name someone specific.
-Singapore artists, Asian masters, or Western canon are all fine — be ready to discuss one specific work.
+Singapore artists, Asian masters, or the Western canon are all fine — be ready to discuss one specific work.

 - Template